phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 ## Switch the Icepack Submodule Repository

-Two things define a specific version of a submodule, the repository of the submodule and the hash.
+Two things define a specific version of a submodule, the repository of the submodule and the version (hash).
 These two parameters are defined separately, and it's quite possible to end up with a repository and hash that are inconsistent.
 The Icepack submodule in CICE is generally going to point to the CICE-Consortium Repository.
-Section (Update-Icepack-in-CICE) documents how to update the Icepack submodule version (hash) in CICE.
+The [update Icepack in CICE section](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance/#Update-Icepack-in-CICE) documents how to update the Icepack submodule version (hash) in CICE.
 This section will document how to change the submodule repository.
 If you follow the recommended workflow, **you should NEVER do this**.
 But for completeness, we include it in the documentation.
 To update the submodule repository, you will execute some git config commands,

       git clone https://github.com/username/CICE cice.mybranch --recursive
       cd cice.mybranch